anuragmaldhure/URL_Shortener/README.md

 Note1: Assume that the short URL specified by user will conform to this pattern - http://short.url/<alphanumericstring>
 Note2: Assume that the user will not specify a longUrl which is already present or used.

-5. Complete the getHitCount(String longUrl) method in XUrlImpl.java.
+5. Complete the getHitCount(String longUrl) method in ShortURLImpl.java.
 This method should return the number of successful lookups (using getUrl()) that are resolved to the specified longUrl.

 Note: The lookup will happen based on shortUrl, but the count needs to be kept for the corresponding longUrl which is looked up.